Primary Care

 Here are ways you can manage measles:

-Stay hydrated: Drink plenty of water and sports drinks with electrolytes to help prevent dehydration.
+Stay hydrated by drinking plenty of water and sports drinks with electrolytes to help prevent dehydration.
+Eating fresh fruits and veggies like watermelon and cucumber are great options, too!

-Manage your fever: If you have a fever, you can take over-the-counter medications such as Tylenol to reduce your fever and alleviate discomfort.
+Take over-the-counter medications such as Tylenol to help reduce your fever and alleviate discomfort.

-The bottom line: Proactive measures can help contain the spread of measles.
-If you experience a fever, cough, runny nose, watery eyes and develop a rash, it’s important to reach out to your primary care provider immediately so they can provide proper testing.
+The bottom line: If you experience a fever, cough, runny nose, watery eyes and develop a rash, it’s important to reach out to your primary care provider immediately so they can provide proper testing.
 The MMR vaccine is the most effective way to prevent contracting and spreading measles.
-If you contract measles, it’s important to stay home, stay hydrated and get lots of rest.
+If you contract measles, it’s important to stay home, stay hydrated and get lots of rest!